 Two decades later, I have not forgotten this feline lesson.
 I always play a good Audible book when I travel with my cats.
 It really does soothe them.
 BTW classical music does not make my cats feel zen.
-Their yowls increase along with the trumpet (between 80 and 110 decibel).
+Their yowls increase along with the trumpet (between 80 and 110 decibels).
 My Siamese are big fans of The Cat Who series of mystery books written by Lilian Jackson Braun.
 An ardent cat lover, Braun features two sassy Siamese cats (Koko and Yum Yum) in her books.
-They always getting Quill into trouble.
+They always get Quill into trouble.

 When you finally get to your destination, remember to let your cats out of their carrier before you do anything else.
 Do not use the restroom or unpack your suitcase from the trunk.
 PLEASE DO GET YOUR CATS OUT.

 Strategically place all their favorite items (blanket, cat toys and pillows) around your new vacation home.
 Locate the best place for their kitty bath room.
 (Bring their kitty litter box from home.)
 Unpack their cat dish and water bowl.
 Then lay down on the bed and let them climb all over you.
-Naps are highly recommended after the grueling road trip.
+Naps are highly recommended after a grueling road trip.

 I wish I could interview my felines so you could hear their frank opinion about the pros and cons.
 But all I can tell you is that when we finally arrive at our destination, they jump out of their cat carriers and immediately find the most comfortable bed or sofa to lounge.
 Paw-sibility they even forgive me for torturing them on this long car journey.
 And I find my vacation is infinitely better with my Siamese accompanying me.
-I am not kitten around.

 I have been the proud owner of each type since 1984, when I brought home an 8-week-old Siamese kitten.
 I named her Miraku.
 She was my very own Thai princess, a striking seal point who ruled the castle.
-It was a love affair from first sight.
-She would run to me whenever I called her, sleep in my bed and prance proudly for all visitors to our home.
+It was a love affair at first sight.
+She would run to me whenever I called her, sleep in my bed, and prance proudly for all visitors to our home.

 To live with a Siamese cat, you must surrender to their will.
 Whether they woo you by their good looks or pure insouciance, they always get their way.
 A Siamese cat’s tail is wielded like a question or exclamation point depending on whether they are pleased with their human’s decision (such as being fed on demand) or irritated (empty food dish).
 If you decline to get up at daybreak to prepare their breakfast, they will walk across your head, jump on your back and poke their paw in your face.